 Imagine that you are selling Russian movies to American distributors.
-With this aim in mind, write a brief review of 1) "Carnival Night"; 2) one of the three Gaidai movies watched and discussed during week 11; or 3) "Brother-2" [Брат-2].
-4) Write a character sketch of Danila Bagrov from "Brother 2"; 5) Write about a character in any of the movies you have watched during weeks 10-12 that you particularly liked or disliked.
+With this aim in mind, write a brief review of 1) "Carnival Night"; 2) one of the three Gaidai movies watched and discussed during week 10; or 3) "Brother-2" [Брат-2].
+4) Write a character sketch of Danila Bagrov from "Brother 2"; 5) Write a general evaluation of the film "Dead Man's Bluff"; 6) Write about a character in any of the movies you have watched during weeks 9-13 that you particularly liked or disliked.